Acting out: Alternatives

 Acting out painful feelings may be contrasted with expressing them in ways more helpful to the patient, e.g. by talking out, expressive therapy, psychodrama or mindful awareness of the feelings.
 Developing the ability to express one's conflicts safely and constructively is an important part of impulse control, personal development and self-care.

-Parent Training Programs
+Parent training programs

 Parent training programs are used to assist parents in dealing with acting-out behavior.
 It aims to instil good parenting skills, positive reinforcement, consistent but non-harsh discipline, and monitoring the child's whereabouts and behavior.
 Before treatment begins, parents are interviewed, and the child undergoes an observation assessment by an independent therapist.